 Killing, catching or disturbing wild vertebrates, or damaging their nests

 Driving motor vehicles, except on roads designated for motor vehicles

 Leaving waste in the area, or damaging constructions

 Hunting.
 For locals hunting is allowed in the area of their municipality of residence (Hunting Act, Section 8)

 The gold diggers' claims are considered equal to grounds of dwellings, where hikers should not enter without permission.
 Some gold diggers organise gold digging for tourists, others prefer to work on their own.

 Mobile Phone Coverage

 Although Finland has a broad network for mobile phones, there are some areas in the park without signal.
 There may also be some smaller spots where there is interference.
 If this happens try to climb to a higher place or go into an open area.
 It may be worth removing the SIM card from your phone and then trying again to make emergency call.
 Different phones also differ in their coverage.

-We recommend that you keep your mobile phone warm at all times and take along food and drink.
+We recommend that you keep your mobile phone warm at all times.
 Certain phone models do not work when the temperature falls below zero.
 You should therefore let someone know your planned route.
 To keep your mobile phone charged, bring along a spare power source, a spare battery or an old phone with a working battery.